HYMOR: An open-source package for global modal, non-modal, and receptivity analysis in high-enthalpy hypersonic vehicles: Applications

 \section{Applications}

-To illustrate the capabilities of the code, we present a representative study case.
+To illustrate the capabilities of the code, we present a representative case study.
 A detailed tutorial that replicates this example can be found in the toolkit: \texttt{HYMOR/tutorials/hypersonic\_blunt\_cone}.
 The geometry consists of a spherical nose tip of radius $R$ followed by a $20^\circ$ half-angle cone.
-The freestream conditions correspond to a high-enthalpy flow at $\mathrm{M}_\infty = U_\infty / c_\infty = 12.0$ and $\mathrm{Re}_\infty = \rho_\infty U_\infty R / \mu_\infty = 100,000$, representative of a hypersonic vehicle flying through Earth's atmosphere at an altitude of approximately 50~km.
+The freestream conditions correspond to a high-enthalpy flow at $\mathrm{M}_\infty = U_\infty / a_\infty = 12.0$, where $a_\infty$ is the freestream speed of sound, and $\mathrm{Re}_\infty = \rho_\infty U_\infty R / \mu_\infty = 100,000$, representative of a hypersonic vehicle flying through Earth's atmosphere at an altitude of approximately 50~km.
 The detailed freestream conditions are listed in table~\ref{tab:freestream_conditions_example}.

 The flow field is obtained with HYMOR by solving the compressible Navier--Stokes equations.
 For the thermochemical model, the Chemical-RTVE formulation is adopted together with transport properties based on collision integrals (see section~\ref{sec::Thermochemical and transport models}).
 This model assumes thermal and chemical equilibrium, which is a reasonable approximation under the present conditions: the vibrational and chemical Damk\"{o}hler numbers, based on the post-normal-shock velocity and the nose radius, are of order $10^3$ and $10^2$, respectively.